paulbradshaw/journalismrecipebook/explainer.md

 * New technologies or research which includes important context/complexity
 * An upcoming news event (*[World Cup 2018: Everything you need to know in seven charts](https://www.bbc.co.uk/sport/football/44388118)*)
 * A factcheck

+The story might be one you are reporting, too.
+For example if you've done an investigation and there are complexities that need explaining, you might write a separate explainer to link to (and make the most of your background research).

+## 2. Identify the sorts of questions they might be asking

+Explainers are often divided into short sections using subheadings (in the case of listicles those subheadings are numbered).
+Those sections are likely to relate to different aspects of the issue, thing or story you are explaining.

+These might be:

+* Sub-questions related to the main headline ("Who has scored the most goals?"; "Where are Suu Kyi and senior leaders?")
+* Key facts ("[Hardly anyone has a mobile](https://www.bbc.co.uk/news/world-asia-41228181)"; "England may struggle but the Premier League dominates")
+* Key actors ("The democratically elected leader" and "The military" are the first two subheadings in *[Myanmar Coup: What You Need To Know](https://www.huffingtonpost.co.uk/entry/myanmar-military-coup-explained_uk_6017a972c5b653f644d528d6)*)
+* Key events ("The coup" and "The international reaction" are two further subheadings in the same piece)
+* Key themes (*[How will Brexit affect your finances?](https://www.bbc.co.uk/news/business-36537906)* has 'the pound', 'mortgages', 'house prices', 'wages' and so on)

+You can [use Google Trends](https://newsinitiative.withgoogle.com/training/lessons?tool=Google%20Trends&image=trends) to help you identify 'related queries' that people looking for one thing are likely to also be searching for.

+You can also try to look at news reports on the issue with fresh eyes and identify those aspects that may not be immediately understandable to a casual reader, thinking about the 5 Ws and a H - who, what, where, when, why, and how ("Who is that person?"
+"Why does that matter?"
+"How does that work?"
+"What happens next?")

+## 3. Research the answers to those questions

+Explainers are normally a **curatorial** format - that is, based entirely on secondary research rather than original interviews (although there are [exceptions](https://www.bbc.co.uk/news/uk-england-39130530)).
+You'll need to do a lot of reading around the subject, but try to keep that focused on the questions you're trying to answer in the article.

+That research might include:
+* Previous news reports to understand the series of events that led up to this point
+* Other analysis (they may be aimed at different audiences)
+* Academic research
+* Official reports

+Make sure your sources are **reliable** - not Wikipedia, for example (but remember that Wikipedia entries do have references that you can follow up).
+You will need to link to and attribute your sources so the quality of those will reflect on your journalism.

+## 4. Select the most relevant and trustworthy information and structure it into an article

+Once you've done some research you can start to select and structure it into an article. **Be prepared to leave a lot of information out**.
+The point of an explainer is to *distil* the *most important* information for your reader, so you need to decide which parts those are.

+Consider whether your subject might be best structured around sub-questions, events, actors, themes or key facts - or a combination.
+What are likely to be the questions/elements you need to introduce first, and which ones come last?
+(A common final section is 'what happens next?' or something else that looks ahead).

+Consider whether you might use a listicle or charticle format, too.